Earn Free College Credits While Attending High School!

 - be under 21 years of age and enrolled in any Aurora Public School and in grades 9-12

-- have Accuplacer, CCPT, ACT or SAT scores appropriate for the approved class or classes
+- have Accuplacer, CCPT, ACT or SAT scores appropriate for the approved class or classes OR meet APS grade waiver qualifications.

 - have parent or guardian and high school counselor signatures and approval.